CEO | Entrepreneur | Humanitarian

 I was born in Ghana and raised in the UK.
 I am a loving wife and mother of four wonderful children.
 Many don’t know this about me but, I am also a qualified paediatric nurse – I love children and enjoy working with them.

 Prior to establishing the GUBA awards, I was involved in a number of successful personal projects.
 It all begun in 2006 with ‘The Dentaa Show’.
 The Dentaa Show was an entertainment program filled with exclusive interviews from celebrities in Ghana and the UK.
 I am blessed to be able to have done and be able to do all the things that I love.
 I am the CEO and founder of the GUBA Enterprise.
 GUBA Enterprise comprises of: GUBA Awards, GUBA Foundation GUBA Expo and GUBA Careers.
-The Ghana UK Based Achievement (GUBA) Awards was setup in 2010 and is a non-profit organisation that focuses on enriching the African community in the UK with the aim of empowerment and growth.
+The Ghana UK Based Achievement (GUBA) Awards was setup in 2010 and is a non-profit organization that focuses on enriching the African community in the UK with the aim of empowerment and growth.
 The GUBA Expo is a platform for Small and Medium Businesses to exhibit their products/services whilst engaging with industry personnel on business growth strategies.
 The GUBA Foundation is an initiative set up to tackle health issues within the African community.
 The GUBA Careers and Investment Fair aims to connect corporate firms in Ghana and Africa with skilled individuals in the UK.
 I alongside my team, run these various organizations.
-I feel blessed to be able to able to play my part in diaspora advancement and mobilisation.
+I feel blessed to be able to able to play my part in diaspora advancement and mobilization.

 What made you take the leap into entrepreneurship?